All Episodes

 Wow.

-In the in the same day.
+In the same day.

-After the first meeting was broke and we were done, we were all regathered with a separate smaller crew without the uh bigger people there, and the immediate staff was people I work with.
+After the first meeting was broke and we were done, we were all regathered with a separate smaller crew without bigger people there.

-Well, why What was going wrong in there?
+What was going wrong in there?

-What was happening because I was on the air in there.
+What was happening because I was on the air in there?

-It's it's we've listened to you for twenty years.
+We've listened to you for 20 years.

-You probably sit there laughing now and then you clearly were enjoying yourself.
+You clearly were enjoying yourself.

-I'm uh Believe me, that's enough to offend a liberal.
+Believe me, that's enough to offend a liberal.

 I'm not making that up.

-But if you didn't have it up loud enough that neighbors could hear it, then what what's the big deal?
+But if you didn't have it up loud enough that neighbors could hear it, then what's the big deal?

 Right.